-Here at Espeo, we use a set of blockchain technologies in our decentralized app development.
+Here at Espeo, we specialize in blockchain app development.
 We’ve created both blockchain-based platforms as well as token offerings.
 Recently we even developed and launched our own open-source blockchain oracle called Gardener.
 As we make more and more blockchain applications our experience only grows.
 In this article, I’d like to share with you the technology stack we use in a few of the blockchain projects we’ve already accomplished.
 The projects I would like to focus on fall into three main categories: token offerings, trading platforms, and open-source blockchain tools.

 Blockchain technologies: Token offerings